Fast Bayesian Basis Selection for Functional Data Representation with Correlated Errors: Introduction

 The use of Markov chain Monte Carlo (MCMC) methods, such as the Gibbs sampler, for basis function selection in functional data representation, as shown in \cite{sousa2024}, can be computationally costly, especially in large data settings.
-Therefore, considering alternative Bayesian inference approaches, such as variational inference, may yield more computationally efficient results \citep{goldsmith2011, earls2017, huo2023, xian2024}.
+Therefore, considering alternative Bayesian inference approaches, such as variational inference, may yield more computationally efficient results \citep{goldsmith2011, earls2017, huo2023, xian2024, alves2024}.
 Variational inference algorithms, such as variational Bayes (VB) or variational EM \citep{blei2017, li2023, huo2023}, aim to find the so-called variational distribution that best approximates the true posterior instead of sampling from the posterior distribution as MCMC techniques.
 Additionally, when performing basis selection for functional data representation, it is important to recognize that the assumption of independence across observations within a curve may not hold true in many situations.

 Thus, in this work, we propose a novel Bayesian approach for selecting basis functions for smoothing one or multiple curves simultaneously.
-Our approach builds upon the method proposed by \cite{sousa2024} in two key ways: (i) by accounting for correlated errors and (ii) by developing a variational EM algorithm instead of a Gibbs sampler.
-Since our main interest lies in basis function selection, we focus on obtaining a point estimate for a proposed correlation decay parameter while still approximating the full posterior distributions for the other model parameters.
+Our approach accounts for correlated errors and consists of a variational EM algorithm instead of a MCMC sampling such as Gibbs sampler for faster inference.
+Since our main interest lies in basis function selection, we focus on obtaining a point estimate for the proposed correlation decay parameter while still approximating the full posterior distributions for the other model parameters.
 In the E-step of our variational EM algorithm, we fix the correlation decay parameter and estimate the variational distributions for the other model parameters using VB.
 In the subsequent M-step, we use these VB estimates to maximize the evidence lower bound (ELBO) with respect to the correlation decay parameter.
 The algorithm iterates until ELBO convergence.
 As a result, all model parameters are obtained simultaneously and automatically, facilitating for a rapid and adaptive selection of basis functions while incorporating a data correlation structure.
 Our proposed method is implemented in R and codes are available at \url{https://github.com/acarolcruz/VB-Bases-Selection}.